Nintendo says Switch won't have a Virtual Console -- here's how you'll get your retro fix

 - Boxed collections of classic games, like Sega, Capcom and many others have been releasing for years now.

-The subscription service costs AU$6 per month, AU$12 for three months or AU$30 for a year.
+The subscription service costs £3.50 per month, £7 for three months or £18 for a year.

-There's another option that Nintendo didn't mention to Kotaku, one that's both exciting and potentially frustrating for Switch owners.
+There's another option that Nintendo didn't mention, one that's both exciting and potentially frustrating for Switch owners.
 The company may continue to pump out mini game consoles full of classic games such as the SNES Classic and NES Classic.
 The company has filed trademarks it could use for an N64 Classic and Game Boy Classic as well.

 These options could be pretty good, but none of them are the guaranteed library of classic games to-go that Switch owners had been hoping for.

 But it's always possible Nintendo will reconsider.
-The actual words provided to Kotaku allow for a whole lot of wiggle room.
+The actual words Nintendo provided allow for a whole lot of wiggle room.

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.